 Carolina Rapezzi is an Italian freelance photographer based in London who works on social, humanitarian and environmental issues.
 She is part of the National Union of Journalists Uk and member of Women Photograph.

-She started working on migration issues in 2015, documenting the welcoming systems for minors arriving from Libya on the Sicilian coasts ("Minors on the Move" September 2015) and, after a few months, began a project that lasted eight months covering the eviction of the refugee camp of Calais, France (“The Eviction” March-October 2016).
+She starts working on migration issues in 2015, documenting the welcoming systems for minors arriving from Libya on the Sicilian coasts ("Minors on the Move" September 2015) and the last eight months of the eviction of the refugee camp of Calais, France (“The Eviction” March-October 2016).

-Moved to London in 2013, she photographs various protest movements, including those on the Brexit Referendum and the more recent Black Lives Matter.
-In 2017 she begins a long-term project on identity and gender ("It was meant to be" April 2017 - 2020).
+In 2017 she begins a long-term project on identity and gender ("It was meant to be" April 2017 - Ongoing).